navinrio/the-noobs-guide-to-nsxt-pks/README.md

 I followed the [NSX-T install document](https://docs.vmware.com/en/VMware-NSX-T/2.1/com.vmware.nsxt.install.doc/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html) and it was fairly straightforward up to the point of the Edge and transport nodes.

-> You should read this guide as I won't be repeating all of the information involved in the NSX-T setup, just the bits that aren't entirely clear from the docs and are only covered off by the automated script referenced in the article.
+> You should read this guide as I won't be repeating all of the information involved in the NSX-T setup, just the bits that aren't entirely clear from the docs and are only covered off by the automated script referenced in Mr. Lam's article.

 Here are the __ovftool__ scripts I used (several times over)... mostly taken right from the docs.